Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 ## Hover-preview calculation

-Implement the future calculation as a pure, tested presentation helper:
+Implement a future hover calculation as a pure, tested presentation helper:

 1. Convert the pointer's horizontal position within the measured track to a ratio clamped to `0..1`.